marymarkart/CMPE131-02-Team5/meetings.md

   - Adrien: Worked on fixng the css for the website and showing the work I did to teammates.
   - Rishi : Finished Carousel for home page

-- Both members reviewed the examples for functional requirements and each made their own suggestions on seperate branches.
+- All members worked on fixing bugs and making the display of the website look nicer.

 ### 2022-05-05 at 21:00
 - Kevin, Faith, Adrien, Rishi